Same-sex marriage in Connecticut: Kerrigan v. Commissioner of Public Health

 In August 2004, Gay & Lesbian Advocates & Defenders (GLAD) representing eight same-sex couples from Connecticut filed a lawsuit in state court, challenging what they described as the state's discriminatory exclusion of same-sex couples from the right to marry.
 The couples, seven of whom had been denied marriage licenses in Madison, sued the Connecticut Department of Public Health and the Madison registrar of vital statistics, Dorothy Dean.
 They argued that this discrimination violated the equality and liberty provisions of the Constitution of Connecticut and were supported by the Connecticut Civil Liberties Union.
 The case was opposed by the Family Institute of Connecticut, which was denied intervenor status in the case.

-On July 12, 2006, a Superior Court judge ruled against the plaintiffs, finding that:
+On July 12, 2006, Superior Court Judge Jonathan Silbert ruled against the plaintiffs, finding that:

 The judge concluded that denying same-sex couples the right to marry did not violate the Connecticut Constitution.
 The Supreme Court of Connecticut heard an appeal by the plaintiffs in Kerrigan v.
 Commissioner of Public Health on May 14, 2007.
 On October 10, 2008, the court released an opinion guaranteeing marriage rights to same-sex couples.
 The court ruled 4–3 that denying same-sex couples the right to marry violated the equality and liberty provisions of the Constitution of Connecticut.
 The court also held that it would be unconstitutional to relegate same-sex couples to a status less than full marriage by enacting legislation treating same-sex unions as civil unions rather than marriage: